Michael Brooks (basketball): NBA

+CBA

+Brooks played in the Continental Basketball Association (CBA) for the Albany Patroons from 1986 to 1988.
+He was selected as the CBA Most Valuable Player and named to the All-CBA First Team and All-Defensive Team in 1988.
+Brooks also appeared in the 1988 CBA All-Star Game where he was selected as Most Valuable Player.

 France

 He played in France for Limoges CSP from 1988 to 1992, winning the French national championship in 1989 and 1990.
 He was named Foreign Player MVP of the French league in 1991 and 1992.
 After leaving Limoges, Brooks had stints with other French teams, Levallois and Strasbourg.
 His best stats in the French league came in the 1990–91 season, when he averaged 21.4 points and 10.3 rebounds a game for Limoges.

 National team career

 Brooks played with Team USA at the Pan American Games's 1979 tournament.
 Brooks was chosen to be the team captain of the USA's 1980 Summer Olympics team, but he was unable to compete, due to the 1980 Summer Olympics boycott.
 In 2007, he received one of 461 Congressional Gold Medals, created especially for the spurned athletes.

 Personal life

-Michael Brooks moved to Switzerland in 2005, where he worked as a basketball coach.
+Brooks moved to Switzerland in 2005, where he worked as a basketball coach.

-He had five children, Michael Johnson-Brooks, Athena Brooks, Julien Brooks, Jasper Brooks, and Sacha Brooks.
+He had five children – Michael Johnson-Brooks, Athena Brooks, Julien Brooks, Jasper Brooks, and Sacha Brooks.
 He died on August 22, 2016, at the age of 58, after suffering a massive stroke.
-Michael was also survived by his mother and 2 younger sisters.
+Brooks was also survived by his mother and two younger sisters.